LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 2. Control the 6 servo motor ( M1 ~ M6 ) to move the arm.
 3. Allow user to reset the Braccio++ robot arm position, and load their arm action "playbook" to make the arm to finish some complex action.

-**Robot Face Emoji UI** : The interactive interface ( a emoji and a chat text field ) for robot to tell user its current state.
-(Such as show the user it is free to receive new command or it is doing some action.
-During the demo, it will also show the introduction to guide the user to follow the demo steps.
+**Robot Face Emoji UI** : The interactive interface ( a emoji and a chat text field ) for robot to tell user its current state ( such as show the user whether it is free to receive new commands or it is doing some action ) .
+During the face detection demo, it will also show the introduction to guide the user to follow the demo steps.

-**Robot Eye Detection UI** :  The interface to show the current eye module detection result.
-(High light the detected object and show the object position in the image)
+**Robot Eye Detection UI** :  The interface to show the current eye module detection result. ( High light the detected object and show the object position in the image )

-The Face module UI is shown below (detect human and react) :
+The Face module UI is shown below ( detect human and react ) :

 ![](doc/img/RobotSys/face.png)